 - Each parent's willingness to facilitate the child's relationship with the other parent

 Family violence, which includes emotional, financial and psychological abuse, or drug/alcohol addiction parents can significantly affect the outcome of a guardianship/parenting time case.
-If you are worried about the safety of your children, talk to us about your options for protective measures such as obtaining a restraining order, conducting medical/professional interventions, submitting expert reports to the Court to explore unique needs, or seeking sole guardianship or reduced parenting time.
+If you are worried about the safety of your children, talk to a child custody lawyer about your options for protective measures such as obtaining a restraining order, conducting medical/professional interventions, submitting expert reports to the Court to explore unique needs, or seeking sole guardianship or reduced parenting time.

 Other challenges could make it difficult to establish equitable parenting time.
 For example, if one parent wishes to relocate or move away with the children, either transnationally or internationally, guardianship and parenting time could be disputed in Court.
-We are ready to help you with any custody and parenting access issues that may arise.
+We are a team of child custody lawyers ready to help you with any custody and parenting access issues that may arise.

 Protecting Your Children

 At Westside Family Law, we know that you and your spouse need to preserve your relationships with your children.
-We offer sound advice and step-by-step guidance throughout the litigation process to help you establish parenting solutions that fit your family's needs.
-Fill out the contact form below to set up a free consultation with a lawyer, or call us at 604-734-7911 to get started.
+Our Vancouver child custody lawyers offer sound advice and step-by-step guidance throughout the litigation process to help you establish parenting solutions that fit your family's needs.
+Fill out the contact form below to set up a consultation with a child custody lawyer, or call us at 604-734-7911 to get started.